bitshares/docs.bitshares.org/source/bitshares/user/referral-program.rst

 Examples
 ########

-When a user pays a $20 annual subscription fee to become an Annual Member, $10 is paid to their Referrer, $6 is paid to the nearest Lifetime Member, and $4 is paid to the Network.
-The Annual Member becomes its own Referrer for one year.
-In one year, the renewal fee is divided in a similar manner to the original annual subscription.

 When an Basic Account pays $100 to become a Lifetime Member, $50 is paid to their Referrer, $30 is paid to the nearest Lifetime Member, and $20 is paid to the Network.
 After this point the Lifetime Member becomes its own referrer and nearest Lifetime Member and its prior Referrers no longer get any revenue from this user.

-If an account’s Referrer is an Annual Member whose subscription has expired, then the Referrer fee goes to the nearest Lifetime Member.

-If an Annual Member decides to upgrade to a Lifetime Member then $50 goes to his Referrer, $30 to the nearest Lifetime Member and $20 goes to the Network.
-Annual Members do not qualify for a 50% Cashback Referral on the upgrade fee.

 Terms & Conditions
 ##################